cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

-Notice the clipping at the leaderboard's length.
-Similarly, You need helpers on the leaderboard.
+Note the clipping at the leaderboard's length.
+Similarly, you need helpers on the leaderboard.

 You can get these other helpers with a de-serialization: